How to Apply a Shellac Finish to Plywood

 Can I Use Shellac on Plywood?

 Yes, shellac is ideal for use on plywood because of the clean, smooth, grainy finish it can offer.
-However, because it isn’t as durable as some other finishes, like varnish and polyurethane, you should avoid using a shellac finish for bathroom furniture or kitchen cabinets made from plywood.
+However, because it isn’t as durable as other finishes, like varnish and polyurethane, you should avoid using a shellac finish for bathroom furniture or kitchen cabinets made from plywood.
 It’s best used for wall paneling, cabinets, woodwork, or hardwood flooring.

 Can You Apply Shellac With A Rag?

-Yes, shellac can be applied with a rag, and this is the easiest way to spread the finish evenly.
+Yes, shellac can be applied with a rag, which is the easiest way to spread the finish evenly.
 Using a rag makes it significantly easier to prevent blotches and brush marks.
 When covering a large area, like a tabletop or countertop, use a clean cloth to apply shellac in long strokes.

 For corners and edges, use a paintbrush, but be careful not to leave brush marks on the surrounding areas.
 If you do experience pooling or streaking, these can be sanded away before applying your next coat.